nickytd/kubernetes-logging-helm/README.md

 # kubernetes-logging-helm with [Opensearch](https://opensearch.org)

 This helm chart deploys a scalable containerized logging stack, enabling log observability for kubernetes applications with Opensearch.
 The deployment may take various forms, from a single node setup usable for a local development up to scaled multi nodes opensearch deployments used in production environments.
-It is an easy way to provision a managed Opensearch cluster with optional kafka brokers, flunetbits and fluentd(s) supplying additional initialization steps for the varois components.
+It is an easy way to provision a managed Opensearch cluster with optional kafka brokers, flunetbits and logstash(s) supplying additional initialization steps for the various components.

 ![Kubernetes Logging Stack](images/k8s-logging-stack.jpg)